End-to-End Optimization of Metasurfaces for Imaging with Compressed Sensing

 We work in the paraxial regime, where the response of the physics platform is characterized by a set of point spread functions (PSFs)---the 2D image of a point source on the optical axis---one for each depth and/or wavelength channel~\cite{goodman2005introduction}.
 The computation of the PSFs consists of spherical wave propagation, followed by a simulation of light scattering at the metasurface, followed by a near-to-far field transformation to compute the electric field in the sensor plane.
-To model scattering at the metasurface, we use the locally periodic approximation~\cite{Pestourie:18}, in which the large-area metasurface is locally approximated by sub-wavelength \emph{periodic} unit cells, each containing a nanopillar.
+To model scattering at the metasurface, we use the locally periodic approximation~\cite{Pestourie:18}, in which the large-area metasurface is locally approximated by subwavelength \emph{periodic} unit cells, each containing a nanopillar.
 We use rigorous coupled-wave analysis~(RCWA)~\cite{liu2012s4} to simulate the complex-valued transmission coefficients of a library of unit cells, from which we construct Chebyshev polynomials that interpolate the transmission coefficients as a function of the nanopillar geometrical parameters~\cite{Pestourie:18}.
 This differentiable Chebyshev surrogate model allows for rapid simulation of metasurface scattering during optimization.

 From these PSFs, we assemble the measurement matrix $G$.
 The action of $G$ is to convolve each channel of the object with its corresponding PSF, sum up the resulting contributions to the electric field intensity in the sensor plane, and then crop the field onto the sensor's area.
-Here, the number of sensor pixels is smaller than the number of pixels in the (potentially multi-channel) object, and thus $G$ has fewer rows than columns.
-We add independent Gaussian noise to the sensor readings, which approximates Poisson shot noise in the limit of large photon flux.
-The standard deviation $\sigma$ of the Gaussian noise $\eta$ is chosen to be a few percent of the mean image intensity, i.e.~proportional to $|Gu|_1$.
+Here, the number of sensor pixels is smaller than the number of pixels in the (potentially multichannel) object, and thus $G$ has fewer rows than columns.
+As described, we add independent Gaussian noise to the sensor readings, which approximates Poisson shot noise in the limit of large photon flux.